UCCF logo Your browser does not support HTML5 video.

 Impacted by the Word (15 minutes)

-Note to leaders: don’t feel you need to spend ages on the first few questions.
+Note: aim to get through the first few questions quickly.
 They’re just making sure everyone in the group understands the main point of the parable.

 • In Jesus’ parable (verses 3-9), what makes the difference in how the seeds grow?